Cacti/documentation/Upgrading-Cacti.md

 # Upgrading Cacti Under UNIX Compatible Operating Systems

-To upgrade Cacti under UNIX style operating systems is very strait forward.
+To upgrade Cacti under UNIX style operating systems is very straightforward.
   To upgrade Cacti on Windows, you should use the instructions in the Link below:

 [Upgrading in Windows](Upgrading-Cacti-Under-Windows.md)